Public Liability Insurance for F&B Businesses in Malaysia: Restaurants, Cafes, and Cloud Kitchens

 | Consumer Protection Act 1999 | Consumer rights and product liability | Customers can claim compensation for defective products (including food) |

 Here's the scenario that keeps F&B owners up at night: a group of 20 people attends a birthday dinner at your restaurant.
 Several develop food poisoning from the same dish.
 Each person makes a claim for medical costs, lost wages, and suffering.
-Without PL insurance covering food and drink liability, every ringgit of that defence and compensation comes from your pocket.
+Without PL cover including food and drink liability, every ringgit of that defence and compensation comes from your pocket.

 Why Your Landlord or Franchise Agreement Requires PL Insurance